TheUnlocked/exclaim/README.md

 The first time you run your program, it will automatically generate a `config.json` file and prompt you to input your bot token.
 Place your bot token into the `token` field in `config.json` and re-run the program.

+### Compile and run 2-in-one

+The script located at [`scripts/run_exclm.sh`](./scripts/run_exclm.sh) will take in an input Exclaim! file, compile it, and run it, assuming both the compiler and the runtime are available in the `bundle` directory.

 ## Samples

 A variety of samples are included in the [samples](./samples) directory.